davidmyersdev/vellma/README.md

 #### Example: Getting input from or displaying output to a user

 To better understand this concept, take a look at [the `io` implementation under `./src/peripherals`](./src/peripherals/io/index.ts).
 The adapter interface is defined by `IoAdapter` as an object that has two async function properties: `read` and `write`.
 The `terminal` adapter conforms to that interface, and the `adaptIo` peripheral maps the `terminal` adapter to the `IoPeripheral` interface.
 This allows us to use the `IoPeripheral` interface throughout the codebase without knowledge about specific implementations that end-users might choose to use.
 Additionally, we can expose helper functions in the peripheral that utilize the underlying adapter interface without requiring adapters to implement the function directly.
 The `prompt` function is one example that uses the `write` function to output something to a user followed by the `read` function to receive user input.

+### Models

+These are the various types of AI models that we can use in our agents.
+Models are responsible for taking input and producing output.
+They can be used in a variety of ways, but they are typically used as the higher-level building blocks of an agent.
+For example, a model might be used to generate a response to a user's input, or it might be used to generate a new piece of content based on a given prompt.
+Some examples of this are:

+- Chat-based LLMs
+- Completion-based LLMs
+- Text-to-embedding transformers

+### Integrations

+These are the interfaces that allow us to communicate with third-party services.
+Integrations wrap the functionality of a third-party service so that we can use them in our models or even our peripherals.
+Some examples of this are:

+- OpenAI
+- PaLM 2